-When viewing leasehold properties, at the very least try to establish the following lease details.
+When viewing leasehold properties, at the very least try to establish the following details.

-the number of years remaining – this can range from 1 to 999!
+the number of years remaining on the lease – this can range from 1 to 999.

 the annual service charge/ground rent – ground rent above £250 a year can indicate other legal issues.

 any restrictive covenants the vendor is aware of.
 For example, not being allowed to keep pets or having to pay the landlord a subletting fee if you wish to rent out the property.
 Of course, a vendor may not willingly disclose this information but this will only waste everyone’s time.

 - the identity of the freehold owner – estate agent’s may not always know this but should be able to find out from the vendor.
 The freehold owner is often the local council in London.